A step-by-step tutorial on how to build a bookshelf, including simple DIY bookshelf plans.

 SIDE NOTE: All the shelves are 16.25″ apart, so some will skip a side piece.

 Starting at this shelf, place a 1/8″ spacer between the shelf and leg piece.
-A nickel will work, I used a ruler that is 1/8″ thick.
+I used a ruler that is 1/8″ thick but a nickel will work too.
 Adjust the shelf so that there is an overhang of 1.5″ from the leg piece.

-Clamp the shelf to the side piece, then using a 90-degree drill attachment plus the pre-drilled holes secure the side pieces to the shelf with 2″ screws.
+Clamp the shelf to the side piece, then use a 90-degree drill attachment plus the pre-drilled holes to secure the side pieces to the shelf with 2″ screws.

-Then move to the next shelf on the same leg and attach that shelf to the side piece the same way.
-Attach the other two shelves on this leg the same way too.
+Then, move to the next shelf on the same leg and attach that shelf to the side piece like you did before.
+Repeat the process for the other two shelves on this leg.

-Every bookcase needs some type of backing to make it not wobble side-to-side.
-For this style of a bookshelf, we will use an “X” bracing out of metal for the back.
+Every bookcase needs some type of backing to prevent it from wobbling side-to-side.
+For this style of a bookshelf, we will use a metal “X” bracing for the back.

 SIDE NOTE: The metal will make your hands black so wear gloves.

 Place the metal so one end is at the top shelf and the other end is at the bottom shelf.
 Place the other metal bar onto the bookshelf so that it forms an “X”.